kevindownesii/Project_3/README.md

 4. Mapping folder: The dashboard uses Leaflet and plotly to visualize chorspleth map and bar chart to visualize the crime, census and geography data correlation.
 5. ETL folder: the ETL function uses openpyxl library to extract data from excel spreadsheet files: 2018_Uniform_Crime_Report.xlsx, 2019_Uniform_Crime_Report.xlsx and 2020_Uniform_Crime_Report.xlsx and output as csv: Crime_Data.csv
 6. Jupyter notbook
-     i.
-Graphs.ipynb: visualization of correlation between crime, household median income, population and education in NJ. ii.
-Census CSV.ipynb: one of ETL process to get census data using censusdis library. iii.
-Project_3_Census.ipynb: one of ETL process to get census data using censusdis library and plot chorospleth map.
+     * Graphs.ipynb: visualization of correlation between crime, household median income, population and education in NJ.
+     * Census CSV.ipynb: one of ETL process to get census data using censusdis library.
+     * Project_3_Census.ipynb: one of ETL process to get census data using censusdis library and plot chorospleth map.